siba-x-prasad/CiCd/readme/docker.md

 - Run a Container based on the image.
 - Test and Deploy the container in different environments, ensuring consistency and reliability.
 - In summary, Docker is a powerful tool that allows for efficient, consistent, and portable application deployment and management, making it a cornerstone of modern DevOps and cloud-native development.

+# Docker tutorial
+- Install docker desktop app in your system.
+- start Docker in your system.
+- It will redirect to website for login.
+- then use the below command
+- ```docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts-jdk17```
+- It will generate a password
+- Keep this to use in the flow.
+- User name :  admin
+- Password : The password generated in commandline. (f7b6ea9ba79843b9b977384ad198c57c)
+- Then open